Showing posts with label Atari Super Pack. Show all posts

 Need help?

-Wiz gets around by bouncing across a rather drab-looking landscape.
-The fire button shoots a weapon and tapping left/right controls direction and speed.
-This is difficult at first but the controls are light and responsive.
+Wiz gets around by bouncing across a drab-looking landscape.
+The fire button shoots a weapon, and tapping left/right controls direction and speed.
+At first, this is difficult, but the controls are light and responsive.
 However, you won't get far without shooting the aliens that look like something from a chemistry lab.

 Once dead, they turn green and are safe to collect for a range of different effects: